ukitomi/LocalRestaurant/README.md

 Launch the project on Eclipse.

 Find the index.html file under WEB CONTENT, and run as Tomcat server.

+## How it works

+After you start up the server as instructed, the webpage index.html will pop up.
+What it did right there is that it takes your location and fetch your nearby restaurants to you.
+You are also able to favorite the restaurant and un-favorite them from your favorite list.

 ## Built With